KB-WEB-DEVELOPMENT/Kami_Barut_PHP_projects/REST-API-Web-Service/READ.md

 3. Create client application using RESTful web service.

-3.1 gets a list of all movies, presents it as a list (with a movie title and a release date for each movie) 3.2 user can add a comment for each movie
+3.1 gets a list of all movies, presents it as a list

+(with a movie title and a release date for each movie)

+3.2 user can add a comment for each movie

-3.3 user can see additional information about each movie, i.e.: its genre and comments added by other users
+3.3 user can see additional information about each movie

+(its genre and comments added by other users)

 Ressources:
 --------------